soonjokwon/VOX4AM/README.md

 - 1.0
 ## Reference
 - Oh et al., 2021, [**Neural network-based build time estimation for additive manufacturing: a performance comparison**](https://doi.org/10.1093/jcde/qwab044), *Journal of Computational Design and Engineering*, 8(5), 1243–1256.
-  - The full source code for the above paper can be found at [here](https://github.com/Ha-An/2021JCDE).
+  - The full source code (Input generation in Blender, NN models in Tensorflow) for the paper can be found at [here](https://github.com/Ha-An/2021JCDE).